Amateur Choir with Professional Standards

 Our repertoire ranges from Allegri's Miserere to Verdi's Requiem.
 We have performed Karl Jenkins' The Armed Man: A Mass for Peace in London and Konstanz.
 We performed Benjamin Britten's War Requiem at Cadogan Hall to celebrate the anniversary of the 1918 Armistice.
 Our soloists range from students completing their studies at the Royal College or Royal Academy to established singers including Yvonne Howard, Neil Jenkins, Kathryn Harries and Edward Grint.
 We have been accompanied by leading organist, Stephen Disley, Sub-organist at Southwark Cathedral and Ben Costello, an established music director, singing coach and accompanist.

 Based in SW London, with a membership representing all age groups, the Choir gives three major concerts during the year in well-known London concert venues.
 It also regularly sings at services in cathedrals throughout the country and, in London, at Southwark Cathedral.

 We work hard at singing and learning the music, but rehearsals are rewarding, fun and sociable.
-The first rehearsal of 2020 will be on Tuesday 7 January at Granard School, Putney, from 7.30-9.45pm, and then alternate weeks in Putney and Richmond.
+The first rehearsal of 2020 will be on Tuesday 7 January at Granard School, Putney, from 7.30-9.45pm.